WinTer1165/Basic-C-projects/LEARN.md

 ### Here is a list of the projects included in this repository:

-Password Generator
+Password Generator,
-Tic-tac-toe
-Rock-paper-scissors
+Tic-tac-toe,
+Rock-paper-scissors,
-Weather station
+Weather station,
-Calculator
+Calculator,
 and more will be added

+## Contribution: Graph Plotter by https://github.com/PPraneesh,

 ## Contribution Guidelines :